Pope Pius X: Relations with the Kingdom of Italy

 Initially, Pius maintained his prisoner in the Vatican stance, but with the rise of socialism he began to allow the Non Expedit, which prohibited Catholics from voting, to be relaxed.
 In 1905, he authorized bishops in his encyclical Il fermo proposito to offer a dispensation allowing their parishioners to exercise their legislative rights when "the supreme good of society" was at stake.

 Relations with Poland and Russia

 Under Pius X, the traditionally difficult situation of Polish Catholics in Russia did not improve.
-Although Nicholas II of Russia issued a decree 22 February 1903, promising religious freedom for the Catholic Church, and in 1905 promulgated a constitution which included religious freedom, the Russian Orthodox Church felt threatened and insisted on stiff interpretations.
+Although Nicholas II of Russia issued a decree on 22 February 1903, promising religious freedom for the Catholic Church, and in 1905 promulgated a constitution which included religious freedom, the Russian Orthodox Church felt threatened and insisted on stiff interpretations.
 Papal decrees were not permitted and contacts with the Vatican remained outlawed.